Benchmarking the face-centred finite volume method for compressible laminar flows: Numerical benchmarks for the FCFV method

 \subsection{Viscous laminar flow cases over a NACA 0012 aerofoil}

 A set of viscous laminar flows over a NACA 0012 aerofoil is studied next.
 Three different cases corresponding to subsonic~\citep{Swanson2016,Bassi-BR:1997b,Mavriplis1990}, transonic~\citep{Cambier1987} and supersonic viscous laminar flows at zero angle of attack are analysed, imposing adiabatic wall conditions on the aerofoil surface.
 The flow conditions are described in table~\ref{tb:NACAviscous_FlowConditions}.
 The purpose of these tests is to examine the capability of the FCFV method to provide accurate results of aerodynamic quantities of interest in various flow conditions, comparing them with reference numerical solutions available in the literature and with the outcome of first and second-order CCFV simulations using Ansys Fluent.
-Of course, given the viscous nature of the flows under analysis, non-uniform meshes with highly stretched cells in the boundary layer region are employed.

-A C-type computational domain is considered, with the far-field boundary located at least at 15 chord units from the aerofoil.
+Given the viscous nature of the flows under analysis, non-uniform meshes with highly stretched cells in the boundary layer region are employed.
+In particular, a C-type computational domain is considered, with the far-field boundary located at least at 15 chord units from the aerofoil.
 A set of four structured meshes consisting of $128\times128$, $256\times 256$, $512\times512$ and $1,024\times1,024$ quadrilateral cells is employed.
+The specifics of the meshes are summarised in table~\ref{tb:NACAviscous_MeshDetails}, with details on the height $h_{\min}$ of the first cell, the geometric growth rate in the direction normal to the wall and the number $\numbl$ of mesh layers within the boundary layer, defined as the region up to a distance of 0.05 chord units from the aerofoil surface.

 Figure~\ref{fig:NACAviscous_Meshes} displays the four meshes with a close-up view near the aerofoil, highlighting the refinement in the boundary layer region, with an aspect ratio between $10^3$ and $10^4$.
 Moreover, additional refinement is introduced near the leading and trailing edges in order to capture the high gradients of the flow and to avoid numerical issues due to the geometric singularity.
 The FCFV approximation of the Mach number distribution around the aerofoil is depicted in figure~\ref{fig:NACAviscous_Solutions}.

 In order to evaluate the accuracy of the FCFV method in predicting the pressure and the viscous contributions of the aerodynamic forces, the pressure and skin friction coefficients obtained with the finest mesh are presented in figure~\ref{fig:NACAviscous_Coefficients} for the three different cases.
 Available reference solutions of these coefficients for the subsonic~\citep{Swanson2016} and transonic~\citep{Cambier1987} examples are included for comparison, as well as the results provided by Ansys Fluent CCFV solvers.
 In the three cases, only minimal differences are observed among the FCFV and the CCFV results and all numerical solutions are in excellent agreement with the references available in the literature.
 These results certify the robustness of the FCFV scheme, even in the presence of highly stretched meshes.
 Moreover, they showcase the capability of the method to accurately predict relevant metrics in viscous laminar flows, highlighting its competitiveness with respect to existing commercial CCFV solvers.